airwallex/airwallex-payment-android/GUIDE.md

     airwallex.confirmPaymentIntent(
         params = ConfirmPaymentIntentParams.Builder(
-            paymentIntentId = paymentIntent.id, // the ID of the `PaymentIntent`, required. clientSecret = paymentIntent.clientSecret // the clientSecret of `PaymentIntent`, required.
+            paymentIntentId = paymentIntent.id, // the ID of the `PaymentIntent`, required. clientSecret = paymentIntent.clientSecret // the Client Secret of `PaymentIntent`, required.
         )
             .setCustomerId(paymentIntent.customerId) // the customerId of `PaymentIntent`, optional.
             .build(),